Upload Button Icon Add office photos

 Given an integer array arr of size N, your task is to determine all indices of local minima and local maxima within the array.
 Return these indices in a 2-D list, ...

-The idea is to iterate through the given array and at each index i, we check its neighbors to check if it's local minima or maxima.
+• Iterate through the array and compare each element with its neighbors to find local minima and maxima.

 Round 3 - Video Call